electricshadok/wiskers/README.md

 # Wiskers: DL and  Generative AI Study

-This repository serves as a learning platform for experimenting with foundational deep learning (DL) architectures and Generative AI.
-Currently, I am exploring a variety of deep learning techniques, including diffusion models and VAEs, with plans to expand into even more areas.
-The primary goal of this repo is to consolidate my knowledge in deep learning and provide a platform to generate images, videos, audio, and animations into a single, cohesive resource.
-My interest also extends to good engineering practices, ensuring that this repository remains a straightforward and accessible hub.
+This repository serves as a learning hub for experimenting with foundational deep learning (DL) architectures and Generative AI.
+Currently, I am exploring a variety of deep learning techniques (diffusion models, VAEs) to generate images, videos, audio, and animations into a single, cohesive resource.
+Expect this repo to continuously evolve.

 Fair warning: My curiosity may lead this repo down multiple paths, but fear not—a windy journey is just another step towards clarity.
 Let’s have fun!